harsmeow/Project-2-SpaceX-Mission-Mars-Landing-Page-Clone/README.md

-# It's my second project with HTML and CSS and JavaScript.
+# It's my second project with HTML, CSS and JavaScript.
 ## It's fully responsive for most of the screen sizes.
 ## I have added some basic JS features.
 ### Please keep in mind that it's my very second project only, and hence, is not the best and full of features like the original page.